 Next, the rough diamonds are grouped and auctioned off to large diamond polishing companies, many of which are in India but they are also in Botswana, China, South Africa, the Middle East, and Israel, among others.

-As these diamonds travel the world, the Kimberley Process aims to track their progress through sealed parcels—the goal being to ensure conflict diamonds do not enter the supply chain.
+As these diamonds travel the world, the Kimberley Process, and now Blockchain companies like Everledger, aim to track their progress through sealed parcels—the goal being to ensure conflict diamonds do not enter the supply chain.

 From here, the supply chain would traditionally fragment into smaller wholesalers who purchase from the polishing firms.
 Often these middlemen form a series of connections between polishing firms and the final jewellery retailers—each one making a profit on the sale to the next company down the chain.